nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 An example of the result obtained from the `findapp` command is given below.
-![Find Appointment command example](images/findappointment.png)
+![Find Appointment command example](images/findappointment.png) _Figure 12: Example of using the `findapp` command to locate appointments within a specific date-time range_

 **Possible Errors:**
 - `Invalid date.
 Please use the DD/MM/YYYY format` - When the date format is incorrect